 Locks: Each unit has been supplied with a lock and keys for the entrance door, and each room door.
 It is the responsibility of the resident to maintain the security of the unit.
 Doors and windows should be locked when the residents are not home.
 Keys to apartments/houses are not to be given to family, friends, or other students for use by residents of the apartments/houses.

-Mail: All residential students are assigned a mailbox through the College Union Office, located in the basement of the Student Union.
+Mail: All residential students are assigned a mailbox through the College Union Office, located in the basement of the College Union.
 Mail will not be delivered to apartments/houses, the Student Services Office, or the Office of Housing & Student Life.

 Parking: Residents of the apartments/houses must purchase a parking permit from Campus Police.
 Parking vehicles on the roads or the grass is not permissible.

 Pets: Some pets, with proper pre-approval and documentation are permitted in the apartments.
 Dogs, cats and snakes will not be permitted.
 However, small pets that are required to live in cages or aquariums are permitted in the apartment.
 This includes, but is not limited to ferrets, rabbits, lizards, guinea pigs, hamsters, etc. Each pet must be approved by the Office of Housing & Student Life prior to move in.
 Each student is limited to one pet, and an additional deposit of $250 is required for the pet.
 Health & Safety Inspections would be completed monthly and would include pet areas.
 Failure to properly maintain cleanliness of pet area or to follow pet policy guidelines may result in removal of privileges.
+Pets are not permitted in the Cabins.

-Residence Life Staff: A Resident Assistant will be assigned to manage and live in each of the apartment buildings on the ground floor.
+Residence Life Staff: A Graduate Assistant will be assigned to manage and live in each of the apartment buildings on the ground floor.
 All questions and concerns can be addressed with this staff member.

 Smoking: Smoking is prohibited in all units.

-Student Handbook: Residents of the Apartments are expected to abide by all policies outlined in the West Liberty University Handbook and all other written policies (including the Residential Living Standards) unless an exception or change to a policy has been printed in this document.
+Student Handbook: Residents of the Apartments and Cabins are expected to abide by all policies outlined in the West Liberty University Handbook and all other written policies (including the Residential Living Standards) unless an exception or change to a policy has been printed in this document.

 Visitation: All overnight guests that are in the units must be registered with the Office of Housing & Student Life.
 Guest registration forms are available in the Housing Office or with the Resident Assistant in Hughes Hall.
 Residents are responsible for the actions of their guests, including other WLU students visiting their units.